uw-cmg/ML-error/README.md

 # Instructions for use:
 Use the command line format specified below.
 Code should be run with Python 3.

 Note that the 'plot' command simply replots the figures from the paper using computations that have already been done, while the 'run' command re-runs our cross-validation method with random splits.
-Accordingly, the 'run' command may take (substantially) longer to finish, and will result in plots that will likely vary slightly from the ones in the paper.
+Accordingly, the 'run' command may take (substantially) longer to finish, and will result in plots that may differ slightly from the ones in the paper.

 ```
 usage: <python> main.py <action> <model> <dataset> <optional_save_path>